copenhas/broom/README.md

     $ cd ./broom
     $ npm link

-Then use npm like normal in a project: `npm install broom`
+Then use npm link in a project to "link install": `npm link broom`

 Usage
 -----
+Assuming broom is in your path:

     broom path/to/templates

 Command assumes a broom.json file will be in that directory.
+Targets do not have to exist but the directory they are to be written to does.
+If the target already exists they will be deleted first.

+Bundling dust.js core currently doesn't work.
+I seemed to have broken it recently...

 Annotated example broom.json
 ---------